 Weight and Portability

 Deciding on the right solar charger can be an overwhelming task.
-To make it easier to wrap your head around, figure out what you will be using it for, and go from there.
+To make it easier to wrap your head around, you'll want to figure out what you will be using it for and go from there.
 Are you running a mobile office and need to keep multiple, energy-hungry devices happy?
-Or are you concerned with having a fully charged phone on a weekend excursion?The smaller watt options are going to be less expensive, and thus less powerful.
-As you increase the wattage, the panels become more and more efficient.
+Or are you concerned with having a fully charged phone on a weekend excursion?The smaller watt options are going to be less expensive and often less powerful.
+As you increase the wattage, the panels typically become more efficient.
 The sky is the limit, but it depends on how much money you are willing to spend.
-We put all 18 of these competitors to the test and found that there are some that perform better than others, and a higher price tag doesn't necessarily mean a better product.
+We narrowed in on the top competitors and put them to the test.
+Some perform better than others, and a higher price tag doesn't necessarily mean a better product.
 We hope that our thorough tests and reviews of these products will be useful to you as you shop around for your new solar charger.

 — Jane Jackson